 Points of Interest

 The beautifully restored Chelsea Depot, 125 Jackson, is used for concerts and private gatherings.
-On The Tracks, a music and songwriting showcase happens first Wed.
-Sept.-May.
-For rental information, call Colleen Walther, (734) 545-0199.
-For the Chelsea Depot Association, see Groups & Clubs, below.
+On The Tracks, a music and songwriting showcase, happens first Wed.
+Sept.-May (virtual during Covid-19: onthetrackschelsea.com).
+For rental information, call (734) 475-0862. chelseadepot.com For the Chelsea Depot Association, see Groups & Clubs below.

 Chelsea's most visible landmark, the Clock Tower, was built in 1907 as a water tower by the Glazier Stove Company.
 It's been converted into offices and retail space with additional renovated buildings from the factory complex around a courtyard where community events are held.

-Across the street at 201 W. North Street is the home of one of the nation's most resilient family companies.
+Across the street, at 201 W. North St., is the home of one of the nation's most resilient family companies.
 In 1878, the Chelsea Milling Company began milling wheat and corn from surrounding farms.
-In 1930 it introduced Jiffy biscuit mix, the first of its present line of nineteen mixes.
-Free, hour-long tours by reservation Mon.-Fri., (734) 372-0223. jiffymix.com
+In 1930 it introduced Jiffy biscuit mix, the first of its present line of 14 mixes.
+During Covid-19: Factory tours suspended. jiffymix.com

-Oak Grove Cemetery, Middle at Madison, is the burial ground for many of Chelsea's first families and an inviting place for a contemplative walk.
+Oak Grove Cemetery, Middle at Madison, is a 23-acre burial ground for many of Chelsea's first families and an inviting place for a contemplative walk.

 Next Section: Chelsea Childcare And Preschool Programs